pushkar4844/AWS-GuardDuty-Security-Monitoring-Lab/README.md

 Scenario: You need to reach a private EC2 instance.
 	1. SSH to the bastion using its Elastic IP.
 	2. From the bastion, SSH to the private host’s private IP.
-	3. Verify who and lastlog to confirm only bastion traffic hits the private box.
+	3. Run who or lastlog to confirm only bastion traffic hits the private box.

 Outcome: Private instance stays invisible to the Internet; only the bastion can touch it.

-⸻
+---

 💾 Notes
-	•	The CloudFormation template is a stub; feel free to finish or swap in Terraform.
+	•	CloudFormation template is a stub—finish it or swap in Terraform if you prefer.
 	•	All how‑to docs live in /docs/; screenshots in /screenshots/.
 	•	IAM setup follows least‑privilege: separate SGs and no stored keys on servers.
 	•	Open a PR or issue if you spot a typo or have an improvement!

-⸻
+---

-License
+📝 License

 MIT

+---